mab0189/Dummy_CAN_DuT/README.md

 To test the dummy you can use a virtual CAN interface:

 ```
+// Install the can-utils
+sudo apt-get install can-utils

+// Modprobe is needed in the case the driver is not loaded.
+modprobe vcan

 // Create a virtual CAN interface
 ip link add dev vcan0 type vcan

 // Bring the interface up and running
 ip link set vcan0 up

+// Compile the project
+cmake .
+make

 // Start the dummy application
+./Dummy_CAN_DuT

 // Send a frame on the virtual CAN interface
 cansend vcan0 123#DEADBEEF